Incentive Compensation

 • Two-way sync capabilities

-It’s not just about pulling data—your ICM platform should also push updates back to your systems of record (like payroll, HRIS, or ERP).
-This ensures that final earnings, clawbacks, or adjustments are accurately reflected downstream.
+Your ICM platform should also push updates back to your systems of record (like payroll or ERP).
+Final earnings, clawbacks, and adjustments must be accurately reflected downstream.
 Why it matters:

 • Prevents data silos by keeping all systems aligned in real time